Qilakitsoq

-Qilakitsoq is an abandoned settlement and an important archaeological site in Greenland.
+Qilakitsoq (/kl/) is an abandoned settlement and an important archaeological site in Greenland.
 It is the location of the discovery of eight mummified corpses from the Thule period.
 These Inuit mummies offer important insights into the lives of Inuit about 500 years ago.

 Qilakitsoq is located in Kitaa near the city of Uummannaq on the northern coast of the Nuussuaq peninsula (Greenlandic "Big Cape") in a sheltered cove of the Karrat Fjord.
 The Greenlandic name means "that which has very little sky", which probably refers to the steep cliffs that surround the area as well as its frequently-occurring fog.

 History

 This area was first settled by Paleo-Eskimos of the Saqqaq culture about 4300 years Before Present, who presumably traveled via Ellesmere Island.
 A later wave of migration from Alaska via Canada ended in Greenland around 1000 BC and resulted in the settlement of the region surrounding Qilakitsoq.
 In the time of the Thule culture, which lasted until about 1800, a settlement of about thirty hunter-gatherers was located here.
 In the winter, they resided primarily in sod houses, while they spent the summers living in tents on extended hunting trips in the surrounding fjords.
 The region was rich in game; in addition to pinnipeds and whales, polar bears, reindeer, and rock ptarmigans were probably also hunted.
 People fished as well.

 The first description of Qilakitsoq, which was named "Killekitok" by Danish colonists at the time, is from 1789, shortly after the founding of Omenak colony (Uummannaq) in 1763.
 At this time, Qilakitsoq was, much like other similar settlements, only occasionally populated in the winter; this lifestyle is ascribed to the Thule culture of the time and was comparable to the lifestyles of mummies found from around 1500.
 The last description of a permanent settlement in Qilakitsoq was written in 1811.
 Shortly thereafter, the settlement was abandoned.
 One reason for this could have been competition for food from the newly-arrived Europeans, who used nets to hunt seals in large numbers.